orbitalquark/textadept/docs/manual.md

 documentation](#autocompletion-and-documentation) files for your Lua modules.
 Simply run [LuaDoc][] with Textadept's *modules/lua/tadoc.lua* doclet.
 For example:

+    cd _HOME
-    luadoc -d [output_path] --doclet _HOME/modules/lua/tadoc.lua [module(s)]
+    luadoc -d [output_path] --doclet modules/lua/tadoc [/path/to/module(s)]

 where `_HOME` is the path where you installed Textadept and `output_path` is an arbitrary path to write the generated *tags* and *api* files to.
+(Note that LuaDoc does not like absolute paths to doclets, so running `luadoc` from `_HOME` is one way to get it to work.)
 You can then have Textadept load and use those autocompletion and documentation files when editing Lua code.
 For example, in your *~/.textadept/init.lua*:

     local loaded_tags = false
     events.connect(events.LEXER_LOADED, function(name)